Precious Metal Jewelry

 (Lika Behar Collection)

 The karat quality marking tells you what proportion of gold is mixed with the other metals.
-Fourteen-karat (14K) jewelry contains 14 parts of gold, mixed in throughout with 10 parts of an alloy metal.
+Fourteen-karat (14K) jewelry contains 14/24 or 58.3% gold, with 10/24 parts of an alloy metal.
 The higher the karat rating, the higher the proportion of gold in the piece of jewelry.

 Jewelry should be marked with its karat quality.
 Near the karat quality mark, you also should see the name or the U.S. registered trademark of the company that will stand behind the mark.
 The trademark may be in the form of a name, symbol or initials.
 If you don’t see a trademark accompanying a quality mark on a piece of jewelry, look for another piece.